 Dr. Tia Bell, MSW, Youth Services Director

 Primary Project is offered in Talbot County public schools.
-Grant funding sources have included the Talbot Family Network, The Women and Girls Fund, Christmas in St. Michael's and The United Fund of Talbot County.
-Current funding is provided by the Van Strum Foundation and an Anonymous Foundation.
+Grant funding sources have included the Talbot Family Network, Talbot County Department of Social Services, The Women and Girls Fund, Christmas in St. Michael's and The United Fund of Talbot County.
+Current funding is provided by an Anonymous Foundation, The Talbot County Health Department, and the Van Strum Foundation.